Theopetra/theo-contracts/README.md

 - Yarn 3.1.0

-The Theopetra Protocol is built in solidity and leverages the hardhat development.
+The Theopetra Protocol is built in solidity and leverages the hardhat development environment.

 To get started, try running some of the following tasks after running `yarn`: